davonbl-bl/Amenni/README.md

 # capstone-project

-Tech used: JavaScript, SASS, HTML, MySQL, NodeJS, Express, Axios, sequelize, formik, and yup.
+Tech used: JavaScript, SASS, HTML, MySQL, NodeJS, Express, Axios, Nutritionix (API), sequelize, formik, and yup.

 1. From the DataBase/Back-end